29 November 2020

 An ancient parishioner, who had long ago moved out of this little town (to Arizona) had bequeathed all of her Roseville Phone Company Stock to The Church.
 That Ledger Sheet was wiped clean!
 (For a while.)

-Mr. Grabby-at-the-Offering-Plate was thereby saved — not from Hell — but from expulsion by the Board of Directors, a line-up of hardliner old-timers who certainly welcomed my family and I, The Faithful Firebrand, into their historic church.
+Mr. Grabby-at-the-Offering-Plate was thereby saved — not from Hell — but from expulsion by the Board of Directors, a line-up of hardliner old-timers who certainly welcomed my family and me, The Faithful Firebrand, into their historic church.
 That church was historic in terms of chronological legacy, but this long-haired peace-freak minister was bringing new meaning to “historic”.

 The corrupt fiscal situation was not unlike Captain Renaud in the 1942 Hollywood classic film, Casablanca: